halfer/gitlab-ls-registry/README.md

 It is a work in progress, but the classes that do exist are pretty self-explanatory.
 Use an IDE to get auto-complete on the `GitLab` class.

+Uncertain API status
+---

+Update: as of November 2018, it seems that the [internal registry API](https://gitlab.com/gitlab-org/gitlab-ce/issues/21608#note_120874326) on the public gitlab.com instance no longer works with tokens.
+Pull requests to this project to repair this are most welcome.
+I may find time to do this myself, but presently I do not hold much hope that GitLab won't break backwards compatibility again.

+Any readers that wish to discuss this are welcome to raise a ticket in GitHub.

 Private registries
 ---